vitti-codes/Skin-Lesion-CNN/README.md

-# 701_intro_to_ai_cnn
+# Convolutional Neural Network to Classify types of Skin Cancers

-What these files are:
+This project entails the implementation of a Convolutional Neural Network (CNN) which aims to identify and classify different types of skin cancers.
+This project uses the HAM10000 dataset, which contains dermatoscopic images.
+This dataset was artificially augmented to improve the system's accuracy and performance.

-For the ConvNET
+The project is implemented in Python, and the frameworks used are Pytorch, Torchvision, Numpy and Matplotlib.

-Augmented_HAM10000_dataset.py = class which inherits the pytorch's Dataset class to load the cutsom dataset
+The Augmented_HAM10000_dataset file contains a class which enherits Pytorch's Dataset class to load the custom dataset.

-augemented_data_2.csv = csv file which is modified, only has the image names and the targets (includes all originial and augmented images - 46890 images)
+The augmented_data_2 is a csv file which contains the image names and target values of the original and augmented images (46890 in total)

-cnn_introtoAI-py = python file where I've coded the cnn
+The cnn_introtoAI file contains the CNN model

-cnn_model_final.pt = the saved cnn model with 500 epochs
+The cnn_model_final file is the saved cnn model, trained on 500 epochs.